APTXOUS/SimpleServer/README.md

-# SimpleServer
+# SimpleSocket
-SimpleServer is a toy socket server project based on Linux socket.
+SimpleSocket is a toy socket server project based on Linux socket.

 We have use this library to compete these project: